-Security is also a fundamental criterion - the customer demands that his personal and financial information be kept safe when purchasing online.
-In terms of security, your customers also expect social proof from you, i.e. they want to read other users' success stories and reviews to feel more secure when making their purchases.
-And yes, customers also expect special treatment from companies and feel special - loyalty programs, unique campaigns, surprises and other such things work well for this, which helps the customer think that he is taken care of.
+Security is also a fundamental criterion.
+The customer demands that his personal and financial information be kept safe when making purchases online.
+In terms of security, your customers also expect social proof from you, i.e., they want to read other users' success stories and reviews to feel more secure when making their purchases.
+And yes, customers also expect special treatment from companies and feel special – loyalty programs, unique campaigns, surprises and other such things work well for this, which helps the customer think that he is taken care of.

 CUSTOMER RETENTION